vensder/ec2-testing/README.md

-# Small Golang Web server in Docker for AWS EC2 testing
+# Simple Golang Web App in Docker for AWS EC2/ECS testing

 ![Go](https://github.com/vensder/ec2-testing/workflows/Go/badge.svg) [![Build Status](https://travis-ci.org/vensder/ec2-testing.svg?branch=master)](https://travis-ci.org/vensder/ec2-testing)

-If you run it on AWS EC2 Environment, Web server show you page with some meta information about current EC2 instance:
+If you run this container in AWS Environment, the Web application will show you page with some meta-information about the current environment:

 * ami-id
 * hostname